 How do you make the best vacations for teenagers?
 Segway!
 There is nothing more fun than zipping around a city on a Segway and for teens, this has to be one of the best things to do in Brisbane for teens.

 A Brisbane Segway tour is a great opportunity to have fun and learn about the city.
-Segway tours are for the whole family, you will be given instructions and a short amount of practise time before you set off on your adventures in Brisbane with teenagers.
+Segway tours are for the whole family, you will be given instructions and a short amount of practice time before you set off on your adventures in Brisbane with teenagers.
 Book your Segway in Brisbane today.

 The most Instagrammable shots in Brisbane